gdsbook/book/notebooks/02_geospatial_computational_environment.md

 processing and analysis both in academia and in industry.
-There is a vibrant and growing scientific community (through the Scientific Python library `scipy` and the PyData organization), working in both universities and companies, to support and enhance the Python's capabilities.
+There is a vibrant and growing scientific community (through the Scientific Python library `scipy` and the PyData organization), working in both universities and companies, to support and enhance  Python's capabilities.
 New methods and usability improvements of existing packages (also known as libraries) are continuously being released.
 Within the geographic domain, Python is also very widely
 adopted: it is the language used for scripting in both the main proprietary enterprise geographic information system, ArcGIS, and the leading open geographic information system, QGIS.
-All of this means that, whether you are thinking of Higher Education or industry, Python will be an important asset, valuable to employers and scientists alike.
+All of this means that, whether you are thinking of higher education or industry, Python will be an important asset, valuable to employers and scientists alike.